alexT0019/CA_03/README.md

 * [ ] The four logos at the bottom should spread to one horizontal line on a large screen.
 * [ ] The four logos should remain in two columns on a medium screen.

-- [ ] Exercise C: Loop

-- [ ] Exercise D: Multiply Number
+- [ ] Exercise C: Create a clone of this website: http://www.dagusa.com/ AND implement two, animate.css widgets, wow.js, font awesome, smooth scroll and a form on your page

 - [ ] Finish the 'What is one thing that I learned from doing this project?' in the readme

-## Bonus Exercises

-- [ ] Exercise E: Maya's Weekly Articles

-- [ ] Exercise F: Occurrence within a string

-- [ ] Extra: Finish implementing the calculator function.

 ### Tips :tipping_hand_woman: